digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 Both legs of this settlement are grouped in a :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` to provide atomicity.
-The goal of the batch is to take a v1 holding and return a v2 holding + $10 (for each share held).
+The goal of the batch is to exchange a holding on the v1 instrument for a holding on the v2 instrument + $10 (for each share held).
 This ensures that the investor can never claim a dividend twice, as after settlement they only hold the new version of the stock, which is not entitled to the dividend anymore.